dolphindb/Tutorials_EN/jit.md

 ```
 @jit
 def foo(a, b) {
-  c = a**b
+  c = a.dot(b)
   d = c.transpose()
-  e = d * 2.0
+  h = d * 2.0
-  f = e / 3.0
+  f = h / 3.0
-  g = e + f
+  g = h + f
   return g
 }

-g(1..100$10:10, 100..1$10:10)
+foo(1..100$10:10, 100..1$10:10)
 ```

 ### 3.9 Limitations

 - JIT only supports user-defined functions.
-- JIT functions only accept parameters with data forms of scalar, array or matrix.
-Other data forms such as pair, dictionary or table are not supported.
+- JIT functions only accept parameters with data forms of scalar, array, pair or matrix.
+Other data forms such as dictionary, table, string, symbol or tuple are not supported.

 ## 4 Type Inference